...less medical jargon in a 'Quick Glance' format!

 Symptoms: Symptoms usually include pain in the heel when walking or running.
 The tendon is usually painful to touch and the skin over the tendon may be swollen and warm.

 Causes: Poorly conditioned athletes are at the highest risk for developing Achilles tendonitis.
 Participating in activities that involve sudden stops and starts and repetitive jumping increases the risk for the condition.
 It often develops following sudden changes in activity level, training on poor surfaces, or wearing inappropriate footwear.

 Achilles tendonitis may be caused by a single incident of overstressing the tendon, or it may result from a series of stresses that produce small tears over time.

 The condition also may develop in people who exercise infrequently and in those who are just beginning an exercise program, because inactive muscles and tendons have little flexibility because of inactivity.
 It is important for people who are just starting to exercise to stretch properly, start slowly, and increase gradually.

-Treatment for Achilles tendonitis depends on the severity of the injury.
+Treatment: Treatment for Achilles tendonitis depends on the severity of the injury.
 If heel pain, tenderness, swelling, or discomfort in the back of the lower leg occurs, physical activity that produces the symptoms should be discontinued.